 - Can homeless, runaway, and migrant children get free meals?
 Yes, children who meet the definition of homeless, runaway, or migrant qualify for free meals.
 If you haven’t been told your children will get free meals, please call or e-mail Connie Hayes, Director of Pupil Personnel Services (845) 256-4040 to see if they qualify.

 - SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE APPROVED FOR FREE MEALS?
 Please read the letter you got carefully and follow the instructions.
-Call the school district at 256-4050 if you have questions.
+Call the school at 256-4050 if you have questions.

 - MY CHILD’S APPLICATION WAS APPROVED LAST YEAR.
 DO I NEED TO FILL OUT ANOTHER ONE?
 Yes.
-Your child’s application is only good for that school year and for the first 30 operating days of this school year.
+Your child’s application is only good for that school year and for up to the first 30 operating days of this school year.
 You must send in a new application unless the school told you that your child is eligible for the new school year.